Community Agriculture Conference

 St. Louis, MO 63112

-The conference will be both in-person and virtual.
-The keynote presentation and three select sessions will be streamed for free for those who are not able to attend in person.
-For this 14th annual conference, we’re excited Tyrean “Heru” Lewis, Founder and Owner of Heru Urban Farming our as keynote speaker!
-He has worked hard to make real change in his community’s access to high-quality healthy food.
+The conference was both in-person and virtual.
+The keynote presentation and three select sessions were streamed for free for those who are not able to attend in person.
+For this 15th annual conference, we were excited to welcome Chris Smith, executive director of The Utopian Seed Project as well as the author of the book The Whole Okra, as our keynote speaker!

 Conference Schedule & Sessions

-~ Schoolyard Animal Husbandry, presented by Melissa Breed-Parks & Jessica Mathis, Maplewood-Richmond Heights School District
+~ Schoolyard Animal Husbandry: Worms & Bees, presented by Jessica Mathis and Melissa Breed-Parks, Maplewood-Richmond Heights School District

 Volunteer at a Garden or Orchard